Job Offers

 1

-Career development opportunities: work in dynamic team, access to research infrastructure, professional development in the field of asymmetric synthesis, the possibility of cooperation with foreign research centers, the possibility of further professional development at the IOC PAS
+Career development opportunities: work in a young, dynamic, and rapidly developing research team, with access to modern research infrastructure; opportunities for professional development in the fields of organic chemistry and mechanochemistry; the possibility to participate in national and international conferences; and prospects for further career development at the IOC PAS

 e-mail: kamil.skonieczny@icho.edu.pl